todbot/blink1/docs/blink1control-app-reqs.md

 * list of input-specific user-supplied arguments (IFTTT tag, JSON URL, etc.)
 * list of input-specific parameters (e.g. input-specific update rate, IFTTT URL)

-When the user-specified /

 The input subsystem must:

 3.3.1.
 Maintain a user-editable map of named inputs.

 3.3.2.
-Save input map as application setting.
+Save input map to application settings file.

 3.3.3.
-Load color pattern map from application setting.
+Load input map from application settings file.

 3.3.4.
-Periodically, an input is evaluated (e.g. URL fetched & parsed) and if
+Periodically, an input's data source is queried (e.g. URL fetched), its data is evaluated (e.g. parsed from JSON),  and the input's color pattern is played.

+3.3.5.
+Multiple inputs may be active simultaneously.

+3.3.6.
+An input may be paused at any time, by name.

+3.3.7.
+An input may be deleted at any time, by name.

+3.3.8.
+All inputs may be removed with a single command.

+3.3.9.
+An input may be rendered as a JSON object.

 ### 3.4. blink(1) library interface
 Use the C-based "blink1-lib" for all communication with blink(1) devices.

 3.4.1.
 Query for available blink(1) devices.

 3.4.2.
 Connect to first available blink(1) device.

 3.4.3.
 Query blink(1) serial number to be displayed in GUI.

 3.4.4.
 Send color commands to blink(1) device.

 3.4.5.
 As the blink1-lib library doesn't do mutex, proper mutex of access to blink1-lib will be enforced.